This is the central website of Matthew Walton, a software engineer based in Nottingham.

 I read a lot, and like to write.
 I used to do the annual National Novel Writing Month event, but now I spend all year poking at the edges of what may eventually become a proper novel.
 It is my ambition to eventually produce something publishable, but as with so many things I keep getting distracted.

-My other activities include computer games (although they have been taking up rather less of my time lately), aikido, playing the recorder (no it's not just for school children) and viola de gamba (also called simply the viol), singing (I'm a tenor), cooking and the odd bit of gardening.
+My other activities include computer games (although they have been taking up rather less of my time lately), aikido (I'm currently ranked at 1st kyu and I also hold a level 1 coaching certificate), playing the recorder (no it's not just for school children) and viola da gamba (also called simply the viol), singing (I'm a tenor), cooking and the odd bit of gardening.
 In 2009 I took two ABRSM exams: grade five singing (distinction) and grade six recorder (merit).
-I'm hoping to take grade seven singing in 2010.
+I'm hoping to take grade seven singing and grade 8 recorder in 2012, but past ambitions along those lines have been delayed so I'm not going to lose any sleep over it.
+I will take the exams when I'm ready and no sooner.

 My education has led me into contact and some experience with Haskell, Epigram and Prolog, and I've also done some C# (with Mono for the slowly-gestating Paranoia Open Game System project), PHP and Pascal.
 I'm familiar with the GTK+ user interface toolkit's C, C++, Haskell and .NET bindings and have a working knowledge of SQL.